BattleTech Compendium: Contents

-BattleTech Compendium is a supplement of rules for resolution of armored combat, which compiles the key rules from BattleTech, CityTech, and AeroTech, and covers combat between battlemechs, armored vehicles, and aerospace fighters.
-The book includes battlemech and vehicle statistic data from BattleTech Technical Readout 2750 and 3050 and Dropships and Jumpships, as well as new designs, and it replaces the BattleTech Manual.
+BattleTech Compendium is a supplement that seeks to combine the disparate sources of information into one volume.
+It combines the main armored combat resolution rules from BattleTech, CityTech, and AeroTech, focusing on battlemechs, as well as armored vehicles and aerospace fighters.
+The book uses battlemech and vehicle game statistics from BattleTech Technical Readout 2750 and 3050 and Dropships and Jumpships, as well as new designs, and it takes the place of the previously published BattleTech Manual.